In This Article

 Proving the At-Fault Party’s Negligence

-Personal injury cases that typically result in the injured party requesting compensatory damages include:
+Personal injury cases that typically result in the injured party requesting compensatory damages include:- Car accidents

 - Truck accidents